mrtnetwork/bitcoin_base/README.md

           /// all conceivable token-bearing UTXOs (1000 satoshi)
           value: BtcUtils.toSatoshi("0.00001"),

-          /// clone the token with new token amount for output1 (15 amount of category)
+          /// clone the token with new token amount for change output
           token: token.copyWith(amount: sumofTokenUtxos - BigInt.from(15))),
     ],
     fee: BtcUtils.toSatoshi("0.00003"),